Second group of Hamas-held hostages released after hours-long delay; Gaza cease-fire holds

 One U.S. source told CBS News that the delay was over the pace of aid coming into Gaza.

-However, Majed Al-Ansari, a spokesperson for Qatar's foreign ministry, said in a statement that "obstacles were overcome" with the help of Qatari and Egyptian mediators, and Hamas finally agreed to release the hostage.
+However, Majed Al-Ansari, a spokesperson for Qatar's foreign ministry, said in a statement that "obstacles were overcome" with the help of Qatari and Egyptian mediators, and Hamas finally agreed to release the hostages.

 Israeli Defense Forces confirmed the hostages had been freed in a statement Saturday night, saying that "after undergoing an initial medical assessment" the hostages "will continue to be accompanied by IDF soldiers as they make their way to Israeli hospitals, where they will be reunited with their families."